MTC-ETH/labels-collection-tool/README.md

 to populate the page with the same name in the frontend. <br/>
 The `models` folder contains the mongodb schema definiton and some utility functions to work on it. <br/>
-The `utils` folders contains files to insert content in the database when creating the server, a script needed when building in Heroku and a `.service` file useful in case of a deployment on a local machine. <br/>
+The `utils` folders contains files to insert content in the database when creating the server, a script needed when deploying in Heroku and a `.service` file useful in case of a deployment on a local machine. <br/>
 The `json` folder can contain information to be added to the database, for example articles.